whitestarrain/Note/AI/opencv.md

 In this section you will learn about feature detectors and descriptors

+## 4.1.
+Understanding Features

+What are the main features in an image?
+How can finding those features be useful to us?

+### 4.1.1. example code

+### 4.1.2. function

+## 4.2.
+Harris Corner Detection

+Okay, Corners are good features?
+But how do we find them?

+### 4.2.1. example code

+### 4.2.2. function

+## 4.3.
+Shi-Tomasi Corner Detector & Good Features to Track

+We will look into Shi-Tomasi corner detection

+### 4.3.1. example code

+### 4.3.2. function

+## 4.4.
+Introduction to SIFT (Scale-Invariant Feature Transform)

+Harris corner detector is not good enough when scale of image changes.
+Lowe developed a breakthrough method to find scale-invariant features and it is called SIFT

+### 4.4.1. example code

+### 4.4.2. function

+## 4.5.
+Introduction to SURF (Speeded-Up Robust Features)

+SIFT is really good, but not fast enough, so people came up with a speeded-up version called SURF.

+### 4.5.1. example code

+### 4.5.2. function

+## 4.6.
+FAST Algorithm for Corner Detection

+All the above feature detection methods are good in some way.
+But they are not fast enough to work in real-time applications like SLAM.
+There comes the FAST algorithm, which is really "FAST".

+### 4.6.1. example code

+### 4.6.2. function

+## 4.7.
+BRIEF (Binary Robust Independent Elementary Features)

+SIFT uses a feature descriptor with 128 floating point numbers.
+Consider thousands of such features.
+It takes lots of memory and more time for matching.
+We can compress it to make it faster.
+But still we have to calculate it first.
+There comes BRIEF which gives the shortcut to find binary descriptors with less memory, faster matching, still higher recognition rate.

+### 4.7.1. example code

+### 4.7.2. function

+## 4.8.
+ORB (Oriented FAST and Rotated BRIEF)

+SIFT and SURF are good in what they do, but what if you have to pay a few dollars every year to use them in your applications?
+Yeah, they are patented!!!
+To solve that problem, OpenCV devs came up with a new "FREE" alternative to SIFT & SURF, and that is ORB.

+### 4.8.1. example code

+### 4.8.2. function

+## 4.9.
+Feature Matching

+We know a great deal about feature detectors and descriptors.
+It is time to learn how to match different descriptors.
+OpenCV provides two techniques, Brute-Force matcher and FLANN based matcher.

+### 4.9.1. example code

+### 4.9.2. function

+## 4.10.
+Feature Matching + Homography to find Objects

+Now we know about feature matching.
+Let's mix it up with calib3d module to find objects in a complex image.

+### 4.10.1. example code

+### 4.10.2. function

 # 5. Video analysis (video module)

 In this section you will learn different techniques to work with videos like object tracking etc.